 Adapt Your Approach to Your Audience

 - Whether your go-to virtual vehicle is email, Zoom, text messages, or Slack, make sure you are meeting individual team member’s needs and preferences.
 For example, if an employee is self-conscious about having young children present during video conferences, give them the option of dialing in or participating with the video feed turned off.
 Or, suggest everyone chooses a creative virtual background for video calls, so no one feels singled out.
 For additional tips, access our 5-minute interactive resource on virtual collaboration.

-As a leader, your ability to navigate the nuances of a newly remote workforce is likely being tested right now.
-By employing these effective communication techniques, drawing on the collective strengths of your team members, and providing ongoing coaching and effective feedback, you can help you and your team succeed.
+As a leader, your ability to navigate the nuances of a remote workforce is being put to the test.
+By employing these effective communication techniques, drawing on the collective strengths of your team members, and providing ongoing coaching and effective feedback, you can help you and your team continue to succeed.